zentyal/zentyal/docs/en/user/vpn.rst

 (1 and 2) and also connect these two among themselves.

-To do this, we need to create a **Certification Authority** and certificates for all the elements present in the system, the OpenVPN server and the two remote clients.
+To do this, we need to create a **Certification Authority** and certificates for the two remote clients.
+Note that you also need a certificate for the openVPN server itself, however, this certificate is automatically created when you add a new OpenVPN server.
 Here, the eBox machine also acts as a CA.

 Once we have the certificates, we should configure the OpenVPN server in eBox using :guilabel:`Create a new server`.
+To only parameter that you need to create a working OpenVPN server is its name.
+An OpenVPN server needs more parameters to work properly. eBox makes this easy and will try to automatically set valid parameters for you.

-You should enter a *name*, a *port/protocol* pair, a *certificate* (the one you have just created in the previous example) and a *network address* for the VPN.
+The following configuration parameters will be added by eBox, feel free to adapt them to your needs: a *port/protocol* pair, a *certificate* ( eBox will create a certificate using the OpenVPN server's name) and a *network address* for the VPN.
 Addresses belonging to the VPN network are assigned to the server and the clients.
-To avoid conflicts, you have to make sure that the network address is not used in any other part of your network.
+In case you need to change the *network address* and to avoid conflicts, you have to make sure that the network address is not used in any other part of your network.

 The OpenVPN server will be listening on all the external interfaces.
 Therefore, we have to mark at least one of our interfaces as external via